nietras/Sep/README.md

 /// is prefixed and suffixed with quotes `"`
 /// and any quote in the column is escaped by
 /// adding an extra quote so it becomes `""`.
+/// Note that escape applies to column names
+/// too, but only the written name.
 /// </remarks>
 public bool Escape { get; init; } = false;
 ```